Community

 Practice

 At St Mary’s we have a ring of 6 bells, which are rung from the ground floor.
 They are quite light and very easy going making them particularly accessible to young and old alike.
-We practice on Wednesday evenings, with a learner’s/improver’s practice from 7:00pm to 8:00pm and the general practice from 8:00pm to 9:30pm, followed by drinks in the pub.
-We ring for Sunday service, 9:30am to 10:00am (except for the 1st Sunday of the month at the present time), and for weddings.
+We practice on Wednesday evenings from 7:30pm to 9:00pm, sometimes followed by drinks in the pub.
+We ring for Sunday service, 9:30am to 10:00am, and for weddings.

 Do I have to go to church?